lf-edge/eve/docs/ZFS.md

 `recordsize=16k` - is a sweet spot between constantly having sub-blocks updates, and good compression ratio.

-`compression=zstd` - is a less cpu intencive algorithm, with not too big compromise on compression ratio
+`compression=zstd` - is a less cpu intensive algorithm, with not too big compromise on compression ratio

 `redundant_metadata=most` - will reduce the number of copies of the indirect blocks at the higher levels.
 This can greatly cut the amount of data that must be written, resulting in better performance.

-Multiple tunabels to better regulate how fast ZFS can accept requests.
+Multiple tunables to better regulate how fast ZFS can accept requests.
 This along helped mediate maximum latency on parallel access with small ARC: